AbdulrahmanQu/Udacity_Projects_DataScientist/Disaster Response Pipelines/README.md

 ## 2. Project Motivation

-in this project i'm creating a wep app that analyse the input from the end user and process the key words shuch as help , food ..etc that can help in the disaster events and send it to the right agency  by categorising the key words. this project is done as a project to Udacity nano degree program
+In this project i'm creating a wep app that analyse the input from the end user and process the key words shuch as help , food ..etc that can help in the disaster events and send it to the right agency  by categorising the key words. this project is done as a project to Udacity nano degree program

 this is a sample of the results.